GelzoneXUnsas/GelzoneXUnsas.github.io/content/_index.md

 cascade:
   featured_image: 'images/profile/IMG_2316.jpg'
 ---
-Welcome to my blog with some of my recent work, all the other work are categorized on the top-right corner
+Welcome to my blog with some of my featured work, all the other work are categorized on the top-right corner